 Intercultural Communication (3 credits)

 Through completion of assigned readings, participation in small-group and class discussions, and various homework exercises and fieldwork, students will learn to apply the basic concepts of intercultural communication, and sociocultural and sociopsychological theories of communication to their interactions with Florida State University students, faculty and staff, and the wider Tallahassee community.
 They will practice conducting social scientific observation of human interaction at Florida State University so that they can continue conducting similar observations in the interculturally rich environment provided by the Disney International College Program.
-In this three-credit course, they will also be introduced to many of the key co-cultural groups that operate within the United States, and are present within the Walt Disney World® Resort community: African Americans, Latino Americans, Asian Americans, women, and the elderly.
 This will be an intensive course taken while at Florida State University and will include at least one course-related field trip.

 Applied Intercultural Communication (6 credits)